francoabaroa/authrust/README.md

 ## Environment Variables

-You need to set the following environment variables for database configuration and security:
+You need to set the following environment variable for database configuration:

 - `DATABASE_URL`: The connection string of your PostgreSQL database in the format `postgres://username:password@localhost/database_name`.
-- `SALT`: The salt used for hashing the passwords.

-Please note `SALT` is temporary; this is not safe at all and each user should have an individual salt.

-You can set these variables in your environment or in a `.env` file at the root of your project.
+You can set this variable in your environment or in a `.env` file at the root of your project.

 ## Running the Project